dafny-lang/dafny/docs/_includes/Attributes.md

 ```

 In general an attribute may have any name the user chooses.
 It may be
-followed by a comma separated list of expressions.
+followed by a comma-separated list of expressions.
 These expressions will
 be resolved and type-checked in the context where the attribute appears.

-## 24.1.
-Dafny Attribute Implementation Details
-In the Dafny implementation the `Attributes` type holds the name of
-the attribute, a list of ``Expression`` arguments and a link to the
-previous Attributes object for that Dafny entity.
-So for each
-Dafny entity that has attributes we have a list of them.
+In general, any Dafny entity may have a list of attributes.

-Dafny stores attributes on the following kinds of entities:
-Declaration (base class), ModuleDefinition, Statement,
-AssignmentRhs, LocalVariable, LetExpr, ComprehensionExpr,
-MaybeFreeExpression, Specification.

-TODO: Dafny internals information should go into a separate
-document on Dafny internals.
+Dafny does not check that the attributes listed for an entity
+are appropriate for that entity (which means that misspellings may
+go silently unnoticed).

-## 24.2.
+## 25.1.
 Dafny Attributes
 All entities that Dafny translates to Boogie have their attributes
 passed on to Boogie except for the `{:axiom}` attribute (which
 conflicts with Boogie usage) and the `{:trigger}` attribute which is